TeamPrometheusVITV/Recruitments-26-27/Tasks/mechanical.md

 2. *Engineering Drawings:*

    - You will be provided with a set of engineering drawings to replicate.
-   - Download the drawing files from [this link](https://drive.google.com/drive/folders/1YmzX0CpCGwb5VX5jUs5bLmZ9ZWYl4oAw?usp=drive_link) (Replace with actual link).
+   - Download the drawing files from [this link](https://drive.google.com/drive/folders/1YmzX0CpCGwb5VX5jUs5bLmZ9ZWYl4oAw?usp=drive_link).

 ---